 The answer is – don’t panic!

-Obviously you will need to get enough running under your belt to feel confident and be able to physically get through the demands of the event, and at Pinnacle Health Group we certainly suggest covering as much ground in your preparation to avoid the risk of injury pre or during the event.
+Obviously, you will need to get enough running under your belt to feel confident and be able to physically get through the demands of the event.
+At Pinnacle Health Group, we certainly suggest covering as much ground in your preparation to avoid the risk of injury pre or during the event.

 So – what do I do now then?

 The large number of half marathon runners that we are seeing at the moment fall into 4 categories:

 Category 1 – I haven’t started running yet!